csquared/fernet.js/README.md

 Fernet is an opinionated way of using AES and HMAC authentication that makes shared-secret symmetric encryption simpler for communicating applications.

-Fernet.js combines Crypto-JS, sjcl, and browserify to provide a library that works in both node and the browser.
+Fernet.js uses browserify to provide a library that works in both node and the browser.

 Instead of using TypedArrays I use Hex Strings and CryptoJS's `Hex.parse` to build up `CryptoJs.lib.WordArray` objects.
-The Stanford Javscript Crypto Library is used for pseudo-random number generation.

 ## WARNING

 [It's generally *never* considered safe to encrypt data in the browser.](http://www.matasano.com/articles/javascript-cryptography/)

 However, you can use this library to encrypt/decrypt data server-side and decrypt data on a client.

+That being said, the only randomness used by this library without your control is a call to `crypto.randomBytes` to generate IVs.
+This function defaults to OpenSSL server-side and [browserify's random number generator implementation](https://github.com/dominictarr/crypto-browserify/blob/master/rng.js) client-side.
+The browserify implementation only uses real browser crypto or throws an error.
+(IE: no calls to `Math.random()`)

+If you're planning on generating the secrets in the browser do yourself a favor and get an audit.

 ## Use